coda-b/useless/README.md

 		return self.program
 ```
 ## What's next?
-I going to complete these in a future, maybe.
+I'm going to complete these in a future, maybe.